Croft Circuit: Major races

 Croft has been staging major races since 1996.
-They are the British Touring Car Championship (BTCC), along with support series Porsche Carrera Cup Great Britain, Renault Clio Cup, Historic Car Racing, and Ginetta Junior Championship: and formerly hosted the UK Formula Renault, UK Formula BMW, SEAT Leon Cupra Championship.
+They are the British Touring Car Championship (BTCC), along with support series Porsche Carrera Cup Great Britain, Renault Clio Cup, Historic Car Racing, and Ginetta Junior Championship: and formerly hosted the UK Formula Renault, Formula BMW UK, SEAT Leon Cupra Championship.

 The British Superbike Championship left the calendar following the 2011 season and is not yet scheduled to return to Croft.

 Croft last featured on the F3/GT calendar for the 2007 and the 2008 season.